Anonymous-Vec/Vec-Exp/README.md

 # Specialized vs. Generalized Vector Databases: How Different Are They Really?
-High-dimensional vector data is becoming increasingly important in data science and AI applications.
-As a result, different database systems are built for managing vector data recently.
-Those systems can be broadly classified into two categories: specialized and gener- alized vector databases.
-Specialized vector databases (e.g., Facebook Faiss, Milvus, Microsoft SPTAG, Pinecone) are developed and op- timized explicitly and specifically for storing and querying vector data, while generalized vector databases (e.g., Alibaba PASE and AnalyticDB-V) support vector data management inside a relational database such as PostgreSQL.
-However, it is not clear about the performance comparison between the two approaches, and more importantly, what causes the performance gap.
-In this work, we present a comprehensive experimental study to systematically com- pare the two approaches in terms of index construction, index size, and query processing on a variety of real-world datasets.
-We drill down the underlying reasons that cause the performance gap and analyze whether the gap is bridgeable.
-Finally, we provide lessons and directions for building future vector databases that can simulta- neously achieve high performance and generality to serve a broad spectrum of applications.
+This project aims to investigate the performance difference between specialized and generalized vector databases.
+In particular, we compare Faiss, a specialized vector database, and PASE, a generalized vector database.
+We compare the index construction, index size, and query processing on a variety of real-world datasets.
+Based on the results, we show the root causes of the gap.

 # Repository Contents